 Around half of the volume of a healthy soil is made up of gaps and channels, which allow air and moisture to pass through the soil, feeding the bacteria and other beneficial organisms that live within it.
 Compaction is the act of compressing this soil, reducing the amount of air and moisture that it can hold, by squeezing it together.
 This prevents the soil from being able to breathe.

 Why does the soil need to breathe?

 Like us, the bacteria, algae, fungi, worms and other organisms that live in your soil need access to gasses and water to survive.
 They live within the soil, and so the soil must have a way for these organisms to access these elements.

-A compacted soil is much more dense than a healthy soil, so it has no space to hold moisture and air within.
-Consequently, the plants and animals that go to make up a healthy soil ecosystem, struggle to survive and the soil gradually “dies”.
+A compacted soil is much more dense than a healthy soil.
+It has no space to hold moisture and air within.
+Consequently, the plants and animals that go to make up a healthy soil ecosystem, struggle to survive.
+The soil gradually “dies”.

 A healthy soil is the key to a healthy lawn, so it is very important to manage how compacted your lawn is.

 Clay soils do tend to compact more easily than sandy soils because the individual particles in a clay soil are much smaller than sand, so they can bind much more closely and stick together more easily.

 How does a lawn become compacted?

 The most common reason that a lawn becomes compacted is through use.
 Mowing, playing football, dogs or having a party on the lawn will all contribute to the soil particles squashing together.
 This problem is made worse if the soil is wet, as the air gets squeezed out more easily, and the soil will dry out without containing any air pockets.

 However, even if you don’t use your lawn regularly, over time your lawn will become compacted just through the fall of rain and the effects of gravity.